Heath Miller: Junior season

 Miller was voted team captain before his junior season.
-Miller caught 3 passes for 45 yards and a touchdown against Temple, extending his streak of consecutive games with at least one catch to 22.
+Miller caught three passes for 45 yards and a touchdown against Temple, extending his streak of consecutive games with at least one catch to 22.
 The streak ended the following week, when he was held without a catch against North Carolina.
-The following week, he made 6 receptions for 54 yards and 2 touchdowns against Akron.
+The following week, he made six receptions for 54 yards and two touchdowns against Akron.
 Against Syracuse, he caught a 54-yard pass for his only reception in the game.
-Miller had 4 catches for 55 yards and a score in a Thursday night win against Clemson.
-The following game, Miller had season highs of 9 catches and 110 yards in a loss against Florida State.
+Miller had four catches for 55 yards and a score in a Thursday night win against Clemson.
+The following game, Miller had season highs of nine catches and 110 yards in a loss against Florida State.
 Miller played his final college game against Fresno State in the 2004 MPC Computer Bowl.
-He led the team with 5 catches and 66 receiving yards.
+He led the team with five catches and 66 receiving yards.
+He finished the 2004 season with 41 receptions for 541 yards and five touchdowns.
 Miller was named unanimous first-team All-American for the 2004 season and was voted first-team All-ACC.
 He also became the first ACC player to win the John Mackey Award given to the top college tight end.

 Miller ended his college career with ACC records for most career receptions (144), yards (1,703) and touchdowns (20) by a tight end.
 Miller finished second in receptions, seventh in yards, and fourth in touchdown receptions for all positions.
 He also shares the school record for most 100-yard games by a tight end (3), and he caught at least one pass in 32 of his final 33 games.
 Miller skipped his senior season to enter the 2005 NFL draft, becoming the fifth player in school history to enter the draft early.